bhowmikrishav/video_system_docs/docs/vpd/index.md

+# Video Processing Daemon

+This is Remort Daemon, which executes cron jobs that trigger video processing functions.

+These Video processing function, search unprocessed video files and performs their processing and load the processed video_chunks along with the video_manifest back to their respective databases.

-# FFMPEG
+## FFMPEG
-It is a free and open-source platform consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
+It is a free and open-source platform comprising of the software suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 > At its core is the **FFmpeg** program itself, designed for command-line-based processing of video and audio files, and